top of page

 • comedyinyoureye

-How To Become a Stand Up Comedian: Your first 5 minute Set
+How To Become a Comedian: Your first 5 minute Stand Up Comedy Set

-Building your first 5 minute Stand Up Comedy Set - the first step to become a Stand Up Comedian!
+Building your first 5 minute Stand Up Comedy Set - the first step on how to be a Stand Up Comic

 It’s no secret that stand-up comedy is an art form.
 To become a successful stand up comedian, you need the perfect blend of wit, timing and effort.
 But don’t be intimidated!
 Everyone starts somewhere.